Population Growth (Nanaimo)

 Migration is the result of newcomers to the area.
 While migration to the area softened around the 2008 financial crisis, Nanaimo has since been seeing an increase in the number of people moving here from within BC and other Provinces.
 There are three components to migration:

 “Inter-provincial migrants” move to the Nanaimo area from other parts of Canada (outside of BC).
-From July 2014 to June 2015, Nanaimo had 2,733 people moving here and 1,444 moving elsewhere for a net gain of 1,289 persons.
-The Nanaimo Regional District has been a net importer of migrants, 60% of net migrants originated from other provinces.
-This trend is similar in BC as the province has been experiencing a net inflow of migrants.
-For the Province of BC 35% of new migrants were from other parts of Canada.
+From July 2017 to June 2018, Nanaimo had 2,489 people moving here and 1,551 moving elsewhere for a net gain of 938 persons.
+The Nanaimo Regional District has been a net importer of migrants, 28% of net migrants originated from other provinces.
+The trend is similar for BC, however the percentage of total migrants from other provinces has been declining in recent years.
+For the Province of BC 12% of new migrants were from other parts of Canada.

-Migration patterns for British Columbia are detailed below.
-Migration to British Columbia from other countries has been fluctuating somewhat in the last five years.
-Migration from other provinces has seen a significant positive shift as BC continues to outperform most of the other provinces in Canada.
-Nanaimo region continues to capture a larger and larger share of the total provincial migrants.
+Net migration to British Columbia from other countries has been growing over the last five years.
+Net migration to BC from other provinces slowed significantly in 2017-18 compared to the previous three years.
+The Nanaimo region continues to capture a significant share of the total provincial migrants.